maystroh/RL_cataract/README.md

 # PPO agent
 ![Agent is doing the task](env_video-view-1.gif)
-This project is based on [ml-agents](https://github.com/Unity-Technologies/ml-agents) library build by Unity.
-A PPO agent is trained to perform the capsulorhexis task using the 3-D coordinates and the motion vectors of the tool.
+This project is based on [ml-agents](https://github.com/Unity-Technologies/ml-agents) library built by Unity.
+A PPO agent is trained to perform the capsulorhexis task.
 The model-free agent is trained with handcrafted dense rewards, guiding the policy optimisation towards more promising solutions.
 The reward strategy is based on two factors: the distance to the lens and the incision shape done by the agent on the capsule lens.
 In other words, moving towards the lens gives the agent positive rewards and moving away from the lens gives the agent negative rewards.
 In addition, circular incision on the capsule lens gives positive rewards and non-circular one gives negative rewards.